Safety & Licensing

 The AILG Facilities Committee will regularly review the list of open issues at its monthly meeting, with the goal of getting them responsibly addressed and closed in a timely manner.
 Persistent unresolved issues will be dealt with.

-The AILG Accreditation Committee is informed of the status of licenses and approvals, and of significant lapses in compliance.
+The AILG Peer Review Visitation (formerly Accreditation) Committee is informed of the status of licenses and approvals, and of significant lapses in compliance.